William Cameron Townsend: Plans for Translation

-In the end, Townsend developed a philosophy of mission that sought to produce indigenous-run, self-sufficient, Bible-based Christian congregations.
-He believed that if this goal were achieved, it could also contribute to a positive restructuring of cultural institutions that could lead to a more just society.
-To promote that, he included various parallel programs alongside Bible translation to provide prerequisite knowledge and skills to indigenous communities.
+Townsend wished to see a mission that sought to produce indigenous-run, self-sufficient, Bible-based Christian congregations.
+He believed that this could lead to a more just society, trusting that if the Christian scriptures were well translated and well understood, they had the power to change individuals and society for the better.
 One very important step toward this goal was the development of groups of indigenous people who were literate, first in their own language and later in Spanish as well, and to help them produce a translation of at least the New Testament and key parts of the Old Testament in their native tongue.
 Townsend firmly believed that if the Christian Scriptures were well translated and well understood, they had the power to change individuals and society for the better.
 He often said that the Bible in the language of the people was the best missionary of all, because it "never got sick, never took a furlough, and never sounded like a foreigner".

-The importance of linguistics in Bible translation
+The importance of Linguistics in Bible translation

-Townsend realized that, in order to meet the goal of well-translated Scriptures, Bible translators needed to complete an in-depth study of descriptive linguistics.
-This emergent academic specialty, freshly invigorated by the first widespread publications of Edward Sapir (1921) and Leonard Bloomfield (1933) could provide Townsend's translator recruits with the deeper understanding of language they needed to do translation well.
-Having already used some of Sapir's insights in his analysis of Kaqchikel, Townsend understood the importance of linguistic theory in the training of those who would translate Scripture into many indigenous languages.
-Once given access to the rural communities, they would work with local language speakers to learn their language, produce an alphabet for that language, publish literature that preserved local stories, histories, folk tales and other aspects of the culture, develop literacy materials and set up literacy programs, help provide modern healthcare and supplies, and eventually complete Bible translation work.
-Translation and conversion thus would happen in the context of a series of developments in the society that would equip minority people groups to cope with the outside world more effectively.